coolOrangeLabs/sample-workflows/AUTOMATE/Create Time-Triggered Reports/README.md

 ## Job Trigger

-In order to configure the workflow to be executed in a specific interval the file *C:\ProgramData\coolOrange\powerJobs\Jobs\Sample.Report.settings* must be configured:
+In order to configure the workflow to be executed in a specific interval the file *C:\ProgramData\coolOrange\powerJobs\Jobs\COOLORANGE.Report.settings* must be configured:

 ```javascript
 {